-From the Garmin Forerunner series to watches from Polar, Suunto and TomTom, these run-tracking watches put all your vital stats right where you can see them.
+From the Garmin Forerunner series to watches from Polar, Suunto and TomTom, these running and fitness watches put all your vital stats right where you can see them.
 Everything from pace and distance to heart rate, cadence and even altitude are made easily accessible to help you fine tune you run whilst you're on the move.

 GPS Running Watch vs Smartphone Running Apps

 There are plenty of excellent smartphone running apps like Nike+ Running and Endomondo, and we'd advise beginners to start with them.

 However, there's a real benefit to having your real-time stats where you can keep an eye them during your run, which is where watches come in.

 Using a smartwatch as a dedicated running watch is still not as satisfying as it should be.

 The latest Apple/Nike collaboration is the best smartwatch option so far, but even though it's a cool device, the absence of sensors such as a barometer and the fact that the Nike+ app is more about motivation than stat-tracking mean it's still a bit of an outlier in this field.
 The short battery life is also irksome.